Juhayer24/Automated-Power-Line-Inspection-Bot/README.md

 3. Update tests if applicable
 4. Document new parameters in docstrings

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions to enhance the system's capabilities.
+Please review our Contributing Guidelines before submitting pull requests.

-## 📜 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

+Special thanks to:

 - [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics)
 - OpenCV community